lekoala/formidable-elements/readme.md

     "onChange": {"__fn": "myGlobalCallback"}
     "onChange": {"__fn": "app.myGlobalCallback"} // can be nested

-Full definitions using array [args, body] that use new Function constructor:
+EXPERIMENTAL: Full definitions using array [args, body] that use new Function constructor:

     "onChange": {"__fn":["ev,inst","console.log(ev)"]}}

+(it's probably better to have some global app namespace rather than trying to fit code in a json config, therefore this feature is marked as experimental for now)

 ## Styling